Free Shipping On Orders Over $49.00

 Benefits of Delta 8 for Sleep

-There isn’t a lot of research on delta 8 THC.
-However, there is a bit of research, as well as plenty of anecdotal evidence, on the potential benefits of delta 8 for sleep
+While delta 8 hasn’t been studied heavily, there is a bit of research, as well as plenty of anecdotal evidence, on the potential benefits of delta 8 for sleep

-Research shows delta 8 has effects that are beneficial for sleep
+Research shows delta 8 has beneficial effects for sleep

 Survey participants reported experiencing relaxation (71%), euphoria (68%), and pain relief (55%) after using delta 8 [1].